zacsketches/deployer-service/README.md

 # deployer-service
-A golang general-purpose webhook listener and container deploy tool.
+A Go general-purpose webhook listener and container deploy tool.